JacobTaylor3/JacobTaylor3/README.md

 🎯 Skills & Interests:

-Cybersecurity principles and ethical hacking practices Network scanning and penetration testing tools
-Python scripting for security utilities
+-Cybersecurity principles and ethical hacking practices -Network scanning and penetration testing tools -Python scripting for security utilities
-Always learning and experimenting with new tech
+-Always learning and experimenting with new tech

 <!---
 JacobTaylor3/JacobTaylor3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.